has more unique species of amphibians and freshwater fish than any

 found nowhere else including the Caatinga ecoregion (EoE),

-the Atlantic Forest (CI) and Cerrado (CI)
+the Atlantic Forest (CEPF)

 biodiversity hotspots, the Abrolhos Coral Reefs (SIGEP),

 include the Tocantins - Araguaia (FEOW)

 and the Northeastern Mata Atlantica (FEOW),

 Primates found exclusively in Brazil include the Golden Lion Tamarin (Smithsonian National Zoo), the Northern Muriqui (ARKive), the White-whiskered Spider Monkey (ARKive), the Red-handed Howler (ARKive), Coimbra Filho's Titi (Species New to Science), the Pied Tamarin (ARKive), the Black-bearded Saki (ARKive), and the Blonde Capuchin (ARKive).
 Other mammals unique to Brazil include the Araguaian River Dolphin (Species New to Science), the Maned Sloth (EDGE), the Brazilian Three-banded Armadillo (ARKive), the Hoary Fox (Mammalian Species pdf file), the Atlantic Forest Long-nosed Bat (Species New to Science), the Thin-spined Porcupine (flickr), the Rock Cavy (eol), the Painted Tree Rat (ARKive), Karimi's Fat-tailed Mouse Opossum (ARKive), the White-spotted Mountain Rat (Natureza), and Santa Catarina’s Guinea Pig (EDGE).